pdepuydt/ServiceTemplate/README.md

 # YourService

-**YourService** is a default framework for building services that are managed by systemd
+**YourService** is a default framework for building Linux system services that are managed by systemd